ExpertIce Badges

 The Responsibilities of a Probate Personal Representative

-The executor in an Oregon probate case, known as a “personal representative”, plays a crucial role in administering the deceased person’s estate and ensuring that the estate’s assets are distributed correctly and in accordance with the law.
-These responsibilities can vary depending on the complexity of the estate, but here are the primary duties and responsibilities of a personal representative in an Oregon probate:
+The executor in a California probate case, known as a “personal representative”, plays a crucial role in administering the deceased person’s estate and ensuring that the estate’s assets are distributed correctly and in accordance with the law.
+As an Folsom probate lawyer, I have seen that personal representatives can sometimes be overwhelmed with their responsibilities, so it is important that they are familiar with what they are required to do.
+These responsibilities can vary depending on the complexity of the estate, but here are the primary duties and responsibilities of a personal representative in a California probate:

 1. Initiating Probate Proceedings:

-• File the necessary paperwork with the appropriate Oregon probate court to open the probate case.
-The appropriate court is normally located in the county where the decedent passed away or where the decedent held property at the time of death.
+• File the necessary paperwork with the appropriate California probate court to open the probate case.
+The appropriate court is normally located in the county where the decedent resided when they passed away.

 • Notify interested parties, including heirs, beneficiaries, and creditors, about the probate proceedings.